Read to Sleep

 Authors & Events

 Mar 01, 1993

 “The most important of all immigrant novels.”—Carl Van Doren

 For more than seventy years, Penguin has been the leading publisher of classic literature in the English-speaking world.
 With more than 1.700 titles, Penguin Classics represents a global bookshelf of the best works throughout history and across genres and disciplines.
 Readers trus the series to provide authoritative texts enhanced by introductions and notes by distinguished scholars and contemporary authors, as well as up-to-date translations by award-winning translators.

-First published in 1917, Abraham Cahan’s realistic novel tells the story of a young talmudic scholar who emigrates from a small town in Russia to the melting pot of turn-of-the-century New York City.
+The Rise of David Levinsky, written by the legendary founder and editor of the Jewish Daily Forward, is an early Jewish-American classic.
+According to the scholar Sam B. Girgus, "The novel is more than an important literary work and cultural document.
+It forms part of the traditional ritual of renewal of the American Way."First published in 1917, Abraham Cahan’s realistic novel tells the story of a young talmudic scholar who emigrates from a small town in Russia to the melting pot of turn-of-the-century New York City.
 As the Jewish "greenhorn" rises from the depths of poverty to become a millionaire garment merchant, he discovers the unbearably high price of assimilation.

 "It is one of the best fictional studies of Jewish character available in English, and at the same time an intimate and sophisticated account of American business culture."–Isaac Rosenfeld

 Visit other sites in the Penguin Random House Network